-Classified Title: Research Nurse Role/Level/Range: ACRP/03/ME Starting Salary Range: $59,159 - $81,406 commensurate with experience Employee group: Full Time Schedule: 8AM-5PM; M-F - Travel (as needed) Weekends (as needed) Employee subgroup: Salaried Exmpt Location: 01-AZ:JHU - Arizona Department name: 10001145-Ctr for Amer IndnAlskn Nat Hlth CAIANH Personnel area: School of Public Health
+Classified Title: Research Nurse Role/Level/Range: ACRP/03/ME Starting Salary Range: $59,159 - $81,406 commensurate with experience - Travel (as needed) Weekends (as needed) Employee group: Full Time Schedule: M-F; 8AM-5PM Employee subgroup: Salaried Exmpt Location: Gallup, NM Department name: 10001145-Ctr for Amer IndnAlskn Nat Hlth CAIANH Personnel area: School of Public Health

 The Research Nurse works for the Johns Hopkins Center for American Indian Health (Center) as part of its infectious disease prevention team.
 This is a full-time position.
 This position works together with the Center's field and Baltimore-based research team to assist in the development, coordination and delivery of field-based public health services.
 This position is based in one or more of the Arizona and New Mexico field sites and is supervised by the Research Nurse Supervisor or Nurse Coordinator.

 The Center has a mission to work in partnership with American Indian tribes to raise the health status and self-sufficiency of American Indian people to the highest possible level.
 This mission is accomplished through three core activities: 1) research, 2) service, and 3) training.

 The goals of the infectious disease prevention projects are to evaluate the impact and efficacy of research projects aimed at improving health outcomes for Native American families and communities.
 Study data results will focus on public health outcomes specific to the approved protocols at the worksite.

 Project activities include significant field-based travel by car and extensive study documentation completion.
 Attention to detail is required.

 Specific Duties & Responsibilities

 Serve as a Research Nurse for the Center's field-based infectious disease prevention projects.
 Specific responsibilities may include, but are not limited to: